The Scarlet Lady (1969 film): Plot

-While posing as a Swiss journalist, Lucille becomes entangled with a New York News correspondent named John Bert (Claudio Brook), a shady Spaniard named Alberto de Villalonga (Albert Simono), and the drug-addled manager, Tom Sturges (Gérard Lartigau), of an English rock group named The Timothys who just appeared at London's Royal Albert Hall.
+While posing as a Swiss journalist, Lucille becomes entangled with a New York News correspondent named John Bert, a shady Argentine man named Alberto de Villalonga, and Tom Sturges, the drug-addled manager of the English rock band the Timothys.
 She goes on a series of dates, continuing her extravagant spending during her final days.
 Meanwhile, François continues his desperate search for the woman he believes will kill herself on Friday.
-After receiving no help from the police, he tracks down all the Austin Princess owners in Paris, thinking it will lead him to Lucille.
-Despairing on not finding her, he resigns himself to his work, which involves a lucrative new salvage operation in Venezuela that will make him wealthy (from the shady Spaniard Alberto as it turns out).
+After receiving no help from the police, he tracks down all the Austin Princess owners in Paris, hoping it will lead him to Lucille.
+Despairing on not finding her, François resigns himself to his work, which involves a lucrative new salvage operation in Venezuela that will make him wealthy (from the shady Argentine Alberto as it turns out).

 On Thursday night, Lucille wanders the streets of Paris alone.
 A man approaches her, mistaking her for a prostitute, and she goes back to his place to have sex, later giving away the 300 francs she was paid.
-On Friday, Lucille meets Julien at the Paris-Orly Airport pretending she has a wealthy investor who can buy back the company that Julien now owns.
+On Friday, Lucille meets Julien at Orly Airport and lies that she has a wealthy investor who can buy back the company that Julien now owns.
 Interested in the deal, Julien accompanies her to her hotel room where she pulls her gun, demanding that she accompany him to his appointment in Chantilly.
-Intending to kill them both in an auto accident, Lucille has second thoughts just as they are about to crash into an electrical pole.
-"You disgust me so much that it will save your life," she tells him, as she leaves at the roadside and drives away.
+Intending to kill them both in an auto accident, Lucille has second thoughts just as they are about to crash into a transmission tower.
+"You disgust me so much that it will save your life", she tells Julien as she leaves him at the roadside and drives away.

 Back in Paris, François spots Lucille's Austin Princess by chance and follows her to the Eiffel Tower, where she intends to end her life.
 At the top, Lucille considers jumping, but something prevents her.
 When François arrives at the top, he finds her eating dessert in the restaurant where they enjoyed their romantic lunch, and they smile at each other.